 The two accounts above — the story of Adam fallen from the image and likeness of God and expelled from Eden, and the story of Jesus in the form of God “being born in the likeness of men” — reflect the classic dualism of Plato.
 A Greek philosopher in the 3rd and 4th Century B.C., the essence of Plato’s thought was his theory of image and form.
 Forms or universalities in the spiritual realm had imperfect reflections in the material world.

-Hence, Adam is in the image of God, and falls, but Christ is in the form of God and the image of man, and becomes our Salvation from the Fall of Adam.
+Hence, Adam is in the image of God, and falls, but Christ is in the form of God.
 The verses recounted by Saint Paul in Philippians point to something of cosmic consequence for the story of the Fall of Man.
-Man, made from the earth in the image of God grasps at the Tree of Knowledge to be like God, and falls from grace at Eden.
+Man, made from the earth in the image of God grasps to be like God, and falls from grace at Eden.
 At Bethlehem, however, God Himself traces those steps in reverse.
-He takes the image and likeness of man, and accepts the ultimate cosmic sacrifice to end man’s spiritual death and restore us to Eden.
+He comes to earth taking the image and likeness of man, and sacrifices Himself to end man’s spiritual death.

-A reader once chastised me for writing in support of an alternate view of Pope Francis, and his gestures to extend the gaze of the Church to the peripheries of a broken world.
+The late Pope Francis summoned us to extend our gaze to the peripheries of a broken world.
 It is a cautious enterprise in a self-righteous world in a fallen state.
 Without a clear mandate from the Holy Spirit, we could lose ourselves and our souls in such an effort.
 Anthony Esolen expresses the danger well in the Crisis article cited above:

 “Who speaks for the penitent, trying to place his confidence in a Church that cuts his heart right out because she seems to take his sins less seriously than he does.”